udacity/Bosch-Challenge/README.md

 # Udacity Track Release
 Go here to download the simulator and original project track: https://github.com/udacity/CarND-Path-Planning-Project

-The competitive challenge element added to this project is a brand new highway to test on, along with a timer element that measures how quickly the target 2.75 miles can be completed without incident.

 # Bosch Track Release
 The Bosch track is a highway that continuously goes down the same direction but with some slight curviness.

+The competitive challenge element added to this project is a brand new highway to test on, along with a timer element that measures how quickly the target 2.75 miles can be completed without incident.

 The guidelines for a valid submission are listed in the rubric below.

+# Final Evaluation Track
+Your submission will be run on a private evaluation track that will be similar to the Bosch track with the exception that the car placement won't be random.

 # Project Rubric